anthonylu23/openbook/PROJECT_PLAN.md

 ### Q: What happens to my data when I close OpenBook?

-**A**: By default (ephemeral mode), the vector database is deleted on exit.
-You can enable persistent mode if you want to keep the index between sessions—it will be stored locally at `~/.openbook/db`.

-### Q: Can other people on my network access my indexed documents?

-**A**: No. The MCP server binds only to localhost (127.0.0.1) by default, making it accessible only from your machine.
+**A**: The vector database lives entirely in memory and is cleared as soon as the CLI exits.
+Re-run the index command whenever you need a fresh session.

 ### Q: How is this different from cloud-based RAG solutions?

-**A**: Cloud solutions send your documents to remote servers for processing.
-OpenBook processes everything locally, giving you complete privacy, zero ongoing costs, and no reliance on external services.
+**A**: Cloud RAG solutions send your entire documents to remote servers for indexing and storage.
+OpenBook indexes documents locally—your full documents never leave your machine.
+You can even choose Ollama for 100% local LLM execution.

 ### Q: What are the hardware requirements?

 **A**: Minimal!
-OpenBook runs on CPU (no GPU required).
+OpenBook's indexing runs on CPU (no GPU required).
 For optimal performance: 4GB+ RAM, 500MB disk space for models, and any modern CPU from the last 5 years.
+If using Ollama, you'll need additional resources based on your chosen model.

 ### Q: Can I use custom embedding models?

 **A**: Yes!
 While MiniLM-L6-v2 is the default (optimized for speed and size), you can configure any model from the sentence-transformers library.
-All models run locally.
+All embedding models run locally.

+### Q: Which LLM provider should I choose?

+**A**:

+- **Ollama**: Best for privacy, offline work, and cost-free operation.
+Slightly slower responses.
+- **OpenAI**: Fast responses, high quality, requires API key and costs money per query.
+- **Anthropic**: Excellent for complex reasoning, requires API key and costs money per query.

+### Q: How much does it cost to use cloud providers?

+**A**: With cloud providers, you pay per API call:

+- **OpenAI**: ~$0.01-0.03 per query (depending on model)
+- **Anthropic**: ~$0.01-0.02 per query (depending on model)
+- **Ollama**: $0.00 (completely free, runs locally)

 ---

 ## Conclusion

-OpenBook bridges the gap between local knowledge bases and modern LLM tooling—all while keeping your data completely private on your machine.
-By providing ephemeral, fast, and 100% local document indexing with MCP integration, it enables developers and researchers to augment their AI workflows with secure, context-rich information retrieval.
+OpenBook provides a flexible, privacy-first approach to RAG-powered document search.
+By keeping your documents local while offering choice in LLM providers, it gives you control over both your data and your workflow.

 ### Key Differentiators

-- **Privacy-First**: Your documents never leave your computer—no cloud, no APIs, no tracking
+- **Documents Stay Private**: Your full documents never leave your machine—indexing and embedding generation happen locally
-- **Offline-Ready**: Works fully offline after initial model download
+- **LLM Flexibility**: Choose between fully local (Ollama), or cloud providers (OpenAI, Anthropic)
+- **Simple CLI**: Easy-to-use command-line interface with clear provider options
 - **Open Source**: Transparent codebase you can audit and modify
-- **Fast**: Local processing means low latency and no rate limits
-- **Cost-Free**: No subscription fees or API costs—run unlimited queries
+- **Cost Control**: Use Ollama for $0 per query, or cloud providers when you need top-tier performance
+- **No Telemetry**: Zero tracking or analytics

-The modular architecture ensures extensibility, while the unwavering local-first approach guarantees privacy, security, and performance.
-With a clear roadmap and solid technical foundation built on proven local technologies (Node.js, Python, ChromaDB, sentence-transformers), OpenBook is positioned to become an essential tool in the local-first RAG ecosystem.
+The modular architecture ensures extensibility, with a clear separation between document processing (always local) and LLM inference (your choice).
+Built on proven technologies (Node.js, Python, ChromaDB, LangChain, sentence-transformers), OpenBook makes RAG accessible without forcing you into a single approach.

 ### Perfect For

-- 🔒 **Privacy-Conscious Users**: Lawyers, doctors, researchers handling sensitive data
+- 🔒 **Privacy-Conscious Users**: Lawyers, doctors, researchers handling sensitive data who want documents to stay local
-- 💻 **Offline Workers**: Developers in air-gapped environments or with unreliable internet
+- 💻 **Flexible Developers**: Use Ollama for development, cloud APIs for production—switch anytime
-- 💰 **Cost-Conscious Teams**: No per-query costs or monthly subscriptions
+- 💰 **Cost-Conscious Teams**: Start with free Ollama, scale to cloud when needed
-- 🏢 **Enterprise**: Deploy on-premises with zero data exfiltration risk
+- 🏢 **Enterprise**: Documents never transmitted; use local or cloud LLMs based on policy
 - 🌍 **Open Source Advocates**: Transparent, auditable, and community-driven

+### Use Cases

+- **Local-First Research**: Index papers and notes locally, query with Ollama
+- **Development Docs**: Quick RAG over codebases, API docs, internal wikis
+- **Hybrid Workflows**: Index sensitive docs locally, query with your preferred LLM
+- **Education**: Students can build a personal knowledge base for studying
+- **Content Analysis**: Journalists, writers analyzing document collections

 ---